Data-driven acceleration of Photonic Simulations: Results

+{We also reemphasize the fact that the computation of principal components needs to be performed only once for a given training dataset.
+Additionally, we observed that we did not need to use the entire dataset (which had $\sim$22,500 electric field vectors) for computing the principal components --- using $\sim200$ randomly chosen data samples already provided a good estimate of the dominant principal components.
+Consequently, the computational cost of data-driven GMRES is still dominated by the iterative solve which indicates that the residual obtained by data-driven GMRES when compared to GMRES is a good measure of the obtained speedup. \\ }

-While using principal components achieves an order of magnitude speed up over GMRES, this approach predicts the same subspace $\mathcal{V}$ irrespective of the permittivity distribution being simulated.
+\textbf{Convolutional neural network:} While using principal components achieves an order of magnitude speed up over GMRES, this approach predicts the same subspace $\mathcal{V}$ irrespective of the permittivity distribution being simulated.
 Intuitively, it might be expected that a data-driven model that specializes $\mathcal{V}$ to the permittivity distribution being simulated would unlock an even greater speed up over GMRES.
-To this end, we train a convolutional neural network that takes as input the permittivity distribution of the grating device as well as the effective index electric field and predicts the vectors $v_1, v_2 \dots v_N$ [Fig.~\ref{fig:cnn}(a)] that can be used in data-driven GMRES to simulate the permittivity distribution under consideration.

-To train the convolutional neural network, we consider two loss functions: a projection loss function and a residual loss function. {For the $k^\text{th}$ training example, the projection loss $l^{(k)}_\text{proj}$ is defined by the square of length of the simulated field $f^{(k)}$ that is perpendicular to the space spanned by the vectors $v_1, v_2 \dots v_N$ relative to the square of the length of $f^{(k)}$:
+To this end, we train a convolutional neural network that takes as input the permittivity distribution of the grating device as well as the effective index electric field and predicts the vectors $v_1, v_2 \dots v_N$ [Fig.~\ref{fig:cnn}(a)] that can be used in data-driven GMRES to simulate the permittivity distribution under consideration. {To train the convolutional neural network, we consider two different loss functions: \begin{enumerate} \item[(a)] \emph{Projection loss function}: {For the $k^\text{th}$ training example, the projection loss $l^{(k)}_\text{proj}$ is defined by the square of length of the simulated field $f^{(k)}$ that is perpendicular to the space spanned by the vectors $v_1, v_2 \dots v_N$ relative to the square of the length of $f^{(k)}$:

-Note that $0 \leq l^{(k)}_\text{proj}\leq 1$, with $l^{(k)}_\text{proj} = 0$ indicating that $f^{(k)}$ lies in the subspace $\mathcal{V}$ and $l^{(k)}_\text{proj} = 1$ indicating that $f^{(k)}$ is orthogonal to $\mathcal{V}$.} Fig.~\ref{fig:cnn}(b) shows the performance of a convolutional neural network trained with the projection loss function for $N = 5$.
-From the data-driven GMRES convergence plots, we note that the data-driven GMRES supplied with the output of the convolutional neural network performs significantly better than GMRES.
-However, it performs comparably to data-driven GMRES supplied with the first $N$ principal components even though the convolutional neural network specializes the vectors $v_1, v_2 \dots v_N$ to the structure being simulated.
-In particular, we observe that the residual after one data-driven GMRES step $r_1$ is significantly lower while using the principal components as opposed to the convolutional neural network [histogram in Fig.~\ref{fig:cnn}(b)].